 Instrument

-Student rating questionnaires shall provide for the assessment of the applicable components identified in Section I. Students cannot evaluate all aspects of teaching, especially course content.
+Student rating questionnaires shall provide for the assessment of the applicable components identified in Section I. Students will not be asked to rate the content of the course.

-Departments shall select questions having demonstrated reliability and validity from a campus-wide pool approved by the Academic Senate and Provost.
+The rating instrument shall consist of questions selected from a campus-wide pool of items approved by the Academic Senate and Provost, and constructed in such a way that it has demonstrated reliability and validity.
+Departments may allow individual faculty members to make their own selections, or they may retain the right of approval/disapproval of those choices, or they may make collective choices that override individual faculty choices.

 Student ratings programs for librarian faculty unit employees, counselor faculty unit employees, and coaching faculty unit employees may be developed at the campus level.
 If such programs are established, the evaluation process shall be developed by a committee comprised of faculty unit employees and appropriate administrators.
 (CBA, Article 15.18)

-The department may require that students be given the opportunity to provide comments in conjunction with numerical student ratings.
+Departments may require that students be given the opportunity to provide comments in conjunction with numerical student ratings.

+Additional items (including things like students’ self-reported attendance and anticipated grade) may be included on the instrument, but these items are not included in the calculated of ratings.
+They are used only to help faculty contextualize the ratings for a different class.

 Frequency

 Each department or equivalent unit shall establish a written policy which describes the frequency and scheduling of student ratings of instruction.
-Each faculty member shall have a minimum of two sections rated by students annually.
+Each instructor shall have a minimum of two sections rated by students annually.

+Courses selected to be rated must be representative of the instructor’s teaching assignment and be jointly determined in consultation between the instructor and their department chair.

-Additional student ratings of courses may be requested by the instructor or required by the college/ school Personnel Committee, Dean or Provost.
+Additional student ratings of courses may be requested by the instructor or required by the Department Chair, college/ school Personnel Committee, Dean or Provost.

 Procedures

-The administration of the questionnaire shall occur during the last half of the scheduled term of instruction
+The administration of the questionnaire shall occur during the last half of the scheduled term of instruction, and must be completed before the last day of final exams for the term.

-The student rating questionnaires shall be unsigned.
+The student ratings questionnaires shall be anonymous.

-Nothing besides a pencil and the rating form shall be handed out during the administration of the questionnaire.

-Standardized instructions to the rating questionnaire will be provided by the proctor.
-All proctors will receive standardized written instructions on administering the forms as well as a written statement about the use and processing of the evaluations to be read to the students.
+Standardized instructions for student ratings must be provided to students.
 These standardized instructions shall:

 inform students of the purpose of the questionnaire, which is to enhance teaching effectiveness and to provide information for staffing decisions including retention, tenure, and promotion (if any);